siyasy8/WASH-Tool/README.md

-The PDF Query Tool is a web application that allows users to extract text from selected PDF files, process the text to create a searchable knowledge base, and query this knowledge base using OpenAI's language models.
+The WASH Tool is a web application that allows users to extract text from selected PDF files, process the text to create a searchable knowledge base, and query this knowledge base using OpenAI's language models.
 This tool is built using Streamlit, PyPDF2, and LangChain libraries.
 It requires Python 3.7 or higher and access to an OpenAI API key.

 **Key Features**